Pope set for historic apology for school abuses in Canada

 Associated Press

-MASKWACIS, Alberta (AP) — Pope Francis has arrived at the site of a former Indigenous residential school to deliver a long-awaited apology for the Catholic Church’s role in Canada’s policy of forcibly assimilating Native peoples into Christian society that led to generations of trauma and abuse.
+MASKWACIS, Alberta (AP) — Pope Francis arrived Monday at the site of a former Indigenous residential school to deliver long-awaited apology for the Catholic Church’s role in Canada’s policy of forcibly assimilating Native peoples into Christian society that led to generations of trauma and abuse.

-Francis is to pray at a cemetery near the Ermineskin Indian Residential School, now largely torn down, and then deliver remarks to school survivors, their families and other community members who gathered under a drizzling rain for the historic apology.

-MASKWACIS, Alberta (AP) — Thousands of Indigenous people converged Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for the Catholic Church’s role in generations of abuse and cultural suppression at Catholic residential schools across Canada.

-Arriving under a steady drizzle, busloads of school survivors, Indigenous elders and their family members were helped to find seats under tents near the site of the former Ermineskin Indian Residential School, now largely torn down.
+Under a steady drizzle, thousands of school survivors, Indigenous elders and their family members arrived at the site of the former Ermineskin Indian Residential School, now largely torn down.

 “My late family members are not here with us anymore, my parents went to residential school, I went to residential school,” he told The Associated Press, dressed in a traditional feathered Cree headdress.
 “I know they’re with me, they’re listening, they’re watching.”